 You must first declare a variable of the rttov_options derived type, say opts.
 This structure contains various variables for configuring the simulation.
 The full structure is described in Annex O. It is important to set options covering the widest range of required types of simulation before reading the coefficients and allocating RTTOV structures.
 For example, if cloudy UV/VIS/IR simulations are required then set opts%rt_ir%addclouds to true at the start before reading the coefficients and allocating the profiles(:) structure.
 This ensures that the cloudy coefficients are read in and the cloudy profile array variables are allocated.
 You can subsequently set the addclouds option to false to run clear-sky simulations without reallocating structures or re-reading coefficients.
-If you wish to read MFASIS LUT files you must set opts%rt_ir%vis_scatt_model=3 (i.e. select MFASIS as the solar scattering model) before reading the coefficient files in.
+If you wish to read MFASIS LUT or MFASIS-NN files you must set opts%rt_ir%vis_scatt_model=3 (MFASIS-LUT) or 4 (MFASIS-NN), i.e., select MFASIS as the solar scattering model before reading the coefficient files in.